Frankie Archuleta

-Frankie Archuleta (born November 26, 1975) is a retired professional boxer who fought in the featherweight division.
+Frankie Archuleta (born November 26, 1975) is an American retired professional boxer who fought in the featherweight division.
+He competed from 1997 until 2012.

 Regional titles

 Archuleta held the WBA-NABA super bantamweight title.

 Archuleta lost in an attempt for the WBC Continental Americas super bantamweight title.

 Archuleta fought to a draw and thus failed in his attempt to win the North American Boxing Federation featherweight title.

 Notable opponents

 Archuleta faced, and lost to, John Molina, Jr., Rocky Juarez, and Daud Yordan.
 Archuleta also split a pair of fights against Johnny Tapia.